The Best Places in the World to See Wild Dolphins

 Everyone loves dolphins.
 Their friendly smiles and playful nature fast-tracks them right to the top of many a must-see wildlife bucket list, with dolphin-watching tours becoming an increasingly popular holiday activity.

-With their natural habitat ranging across the oceans from northern Europe to the remotest shorelines of South America, dolphins can be spotted just about anywhere with a coastline.
+With their natural habitat ranging across the oceans from northern Europe to the most remote shorelines of South America, dolphins can be spotted just about anywhere with a coastline.
 You can even see them in the UK – head to Cardigan Bay in Cornwall or Scotland’s Moray Firth for your best chances.
 So, to help you choose where to set off on your dolphin-watching adventure, we’ve scoured the globe for the best places to spot these amazing creatures in their natural environment:

 An archipelago in the middle of the Atlantic, 900 miles to the west of Portugal, the warm waters of the Azores are home to eleven species of dolphin.
 Pods here can reach up to 1,000 individuals, with the dolphins coming close to shore to feed, allowing you to see them without even setting foot in a boat.
 If you do head out to sea, you have every chance of spotting one – as well as pilot whales, sperm whales, manta rays, sea turtles and sea birds.